retrocomputacion/retrobbs/readme.md

 ---
 # 6.1 Known bugs/issues

-  * Config file parser doesn't check for errors, a poorly built `config.ini` will cause a crash on startup.
+  * Config file parser doesn't check for errors, a poorly built configuration file will cause a crash on startup.
   * If updating from v0.10, the messages already existing in the oneliners.json file will have the wrong encoding.
 New messages will display correctly.
   * SID files that use the hard restart technique will sound wrong or not play at all.